 Under the direction of the group therapist, members share and explore their feelings and behaviors, hear different points of view and coping strategies, and receive encouragement from others facing similar issues.
 Group therapy provides participants a powerful opportunity to share and learn from others in a safe and supportive environment while working toward healing and change.

-Educational Consulting: We collaborate with clients and schools to resolve conflicts, identify needs, and provide mediation so that each child’s plan can be tailored to their individualism, culture and processes.
-We use a hands on positive approach to ensure a child’s needs will be met.
-We offer years of experience in implementing Conscious Discipline school-wide; one of our therapists is a Certified Conscious Discipline Instructor.
+Educational Consulting: collaboration with clients and schools to resolve conflicts, identify needs, and provide mediation so that each child’s plan can be tailored to their individualism, culture and processes.
+The use of a hands on positive approach to ensure a child’s needs will be met.
+Years of experience in school setting practice will be capitalized on.

-We use a wide array of therapeutic techniques in our practice.
+The use of a wide array of therapeutic techniques in practice.
 The approach that works best is dictated by the individual needs and goals of the client.
-Therapy is a collaborative process, and we always welcome your input and suggestions.
+Therapy is a collaborative process, and your input and suggestions are welcomed.

 Dialectical Behavior Therapy (DBT): DBT is a comprehensive cognitive behavioral treatment that focuses on problem solving and acceptance-based strategies within a framework of dialectical methods.
 The term dialectical refers to processes that synthesize opposite concepts such as change and acceptance.
 DBT strives to simultaneously support people as they work to accept themselves while facilitating the development of techniques to help them achieve goals with the support of a mental health professional.